 Y2J’s journey as a wrestler is unprecedented.
 He has performed at a high standard his whole career, even now at the ripe age of 47, having arguably one of the best matches of his career back in January 2018 against Kenny Omega at the Wrestle Kingdom 12 event.

 It’s well documented that for Chris Jericho, life is busy on the road.
-Outside the ring, he has a considerable amount of commitments, too, as he takes time off to do shows with his band Fozzy.
+He has a considerable amount of commitments outside the ring, too, as he takes time off to do shows with his band Fozzy.
 But the success he’s had with the band should not go unnoticed, especially when you look at the origin of it.

 In the early days of Fozzy, before ever knowing they would become as big as they did, he had a gimmick tied to the band.
 Jericho played a funny persona named "Moongoose McQueen."
 Through Moongoose McQueen’s eyes, Fozzy had formed in 1980 and had a tragic backstory!
 To give you an idea about the kind of character Moongoose McQueen was, he tells interviewer Danny Shipman the tragic story.

-“A true rock and roll tragedy.
-1980, the greatest heavy metal band of all time starts but only punk and disco were all the rage at the time.
-Nobody would sign Fozzy, nobody would even give us a chance, except one guy.
+"A true rock and roll tragedy.
+In 1980, the greatest heavy metal band of all time started, but only punk and disco were all the rage at the time.
+Nobody would sign Fozzy.
+Nobody would even give us a chance, except one guy.
 Masami ‘Sammy’ Tonami of Big Happy Mountain Rock Records in Japan.
 [Masami] Took us to Japan, signed us to a 20-year exclusive record deal saying ‘Fozzy may only record and play in Japan.’

 Moongoose McQueen continues to develop the story to a tragic place.